-The USC School of Pharmacy is home to—or a primary collaborator in—five major research centers dedicated to uncovering scientific breakthroughs and ensuring the delivery and cost-effectiveness of quality health care.
+The USC School of Pharmacy is home to—or a primary collaborator in—numerous major research centers dedicated to uncovering scientific breakthroughs and ensuring the delivery and cost-effectiveness of quality health care.

 Center for USC-Taiwan Translational Research

-Housed at the USC School of Pharmacy, the center for USC-Taiwan Translational Research provides fellowships to allow promising graduate students and postdoctoral trainees from Taiwan and USC to work shoulder-to-shoulder on cutting-edge research projects.
+Housed at the USC School of Pharmacy, the Center for USC-Taiwan Translational Research provides fellowships to allow promising graduate students and postdoctoral trainees from Taiwan and USC to work shoulder-to-shoulder on cutting-edge research projects.
 Translational research at the center will focus on the use of MAO inhibitors in the treatment of cancer with efforts led by University Professor Jean Chen Shih.
-The center is supported by the USC Daniel Tsai Fund for Translation Research.
+The center is supported by the USC Daniel Tsai Fund for Translational Research.
+Read more

 Center for Drug Discovery and Development